cansyl/DEEPScreen/README.md

 ## How to run ready-to-use DEEPScreen models to generate predictions for a set of query compounds

+* The trained model files can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)
+* Each target protein has a model, consisting of three files
+* To be able to run a trained model, the files should be located under the **tflearnModels** folder

+**Example:**

-The model files should be located under **tflearnModels** folder.
-The model files for target **CHEMBL1790** are put under **tflearnModels** folder as an example.
-Each target has a model which consists of three files.
-For our example, the the model files for or target **CHEMBL1790** are as follows:
+The model files for an example target **CHEMBL1790** are under **tflearnModels** folder.
+For our example, the the model files for the target **CHEMBL1790** are as follows:

 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.data-00000-of-00001
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.index
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.meta